bukka/php-crypto/README.md

 ### PHP definition for the classes

-The internal code is written in C. The body of the methods is not shown though.
+The internal code is written in C so the body of methods is not shown.

 ```php
 <?php